muhme/joomla-branches-tester/README.md

 ![Joomla Branches Software Architecture](images/joomla-branches-tester.svg)

-The idea is to have all active Joomla development branches (currently 4.4-dev, 5.1-dev, 5.2-dev and 6.0-dev) are available for testing in parallel.
+The idea is to have all active Joomla development branches (in this picture 4.4-dev, 5.1-dev, 5.2-dev and 6.0-dev) are available for testing in parallel.
 The installation takes place across a dozen Docker containers, and everything is scripted.
 You see the four orange Web Server containers with the four different Joomla versions.
 They are based on the `branch_*` folders, which are also available on the Docker host.

-:point_right: The version numbers used in this documentation are as of August 2024.
+:point_right: The version numbers referenced are current as of early August 2024.
-As the active branches change regularly, the current numbers are read from the `joomla-cms` repository.
+              Since active branches are subject to frequent changes, the latest version numbers can always be retrieved directly from the `joomla-cms` repository.
+              As of late August 2024, a fifth active branch, `5.3-dev`, has been introduced.
+              Consequently, five web servers are now configured to accommodate this change.

 On the right you see three blue containers with the databases MySQL, MariaDB and PostgreSQL.
 To be able to check the databases, two further blue containers with phpMyAdmin and pgAdmin are installed.